p-pottier/AmphiTherm/README.md

 * `Consensus_tree_Jetz_Pyron_2018.tre`: Consensus tree sampled from the posterior distribution by Jetz & Pyron (2018) https://doi.org/10.1038/s41559-018-0515-5

+* `Metadata_AmphiTherm.xlsx1`: Metadata files listing the description of each column of the AmphiTherm database.

 ## **R/**

 * `data_curation.Rmd`: Code detailing the different steps of the data curation and calculation of descriptive statistics.